-If you have progressed as an ice climbing leader, your sights have likely moved to some of the classic multi-pitch ice routes in the area.
+If you have progressed as an ice climbing leader, your sights have likely moved to some of the classic multi-pitch ice climbing routes in the area.
 Having the skills and confidence to lead climb a multi-pitch ice route comes much easier with professional training and experience.
-The Multi-Pitch Ice Leader course will build on your skills as a lead climber while teaching you the fundamental skills required to lead multi- pitch ice climbs.
-This is the final course in our progression of courses to move you from a beginner climber to a capable multi-pitch ice climbing leader.
+The multi-pitch lead training course will build on your skills as a lead climber while teaching you the fundamental skills required to lead multi- pitch ice climbs.
+This is the final lead training course in our progression of courses to move you from a beginner climber to a capable multi-pitch ice climbing leader.
 From here you will have the skills to begin exploring the myriad of multi-pitch ice climbing routes in the Canadian Rockies.

 Based out of Canmore we will use our high quality ice climbing training venues to give students the exposure and experience to be more confident leading and seconding on multi-pitch ice.

 Day 1: 7:30am at the Yamnuska office and local climbing area

 - Risk and hazard assessments for multi-pitch ice climbing